afska/nescore/README.md

-# netsplay
+# nescore

-A work-in-progress NES Emulator.
+A NES CPU Emulator made for educational purposes.

 ## Install